YunoHost/doc/pages/02.administer/15.admin_guide/20.users/05.groups_and_permissions/groups_and_permissions.md

 ### Default groups

-By default, two special groups are created:
+By default, these special groups are created:

 - `all_users`, that contain all users registered on YunoHost,
 - `visitors`, that applies to people viewing the server while not logged in.